marcelo-redua/marcelo-redua/README.md

 ### About me
-Hi there, I have 21 years and I'm currently studying computer science at Estacio university
+Hi there, I have 20 years and I'm currently studying computer science at Estacio university
-- 📖 I’m currently learning TypeScript
+- 📖 I’m currently learning Python

 <div align="center">
   <a href="https://github.com/marcelo-redua">